srobotta/moodle-database-presets/doodle/README.md

 ### Chonological ordering entries

-When sorting the entries by the item, especially if it's a date, the string somehow must be converted into a date.
+When sorting the entries by the item, especially if it's a date, the string must somehow be converted into a date in order to compate the date objects with each other.
 The preset uses the following entries:

 ```
 Monday, Oct 27th 2025